FAIRChemistry/chromatopy/docs/supported_formats.md

 ## 📂 Data organization

-`chromatopy` strives to simplify the data import and processing of chromatographic data.
-The tool focuses on efficient handling of time-course reaction data, allowing to combine the measured data with data on reaction conditions, concentration calculations and export to the EnzymeML format.

-For this purpose, `chromatopy` requires a specific organization of the measurement data of a time-course or calibration series.
-The scope of one analysis run is therefore eighter a single chemical sample which is measured over time or a calibration series with multiple samples for different concentrations.
+`chromatopy` requires a specific organization of the measurement data of a time-course or calibration series.
+The scope of one analysis run is therefore eighter a single sample which is measured over time or a calibration series with multiple samples for different concentrations.

 !!! example
     An exemplary consisting of calibration mensurements and time-course data should be organized as follows: